Union Railroad (Pittsburgh): Today's Operation

 Today, the Union's main traffic movements include handling iron ore from North Bessemer interchange.
 Edgar Thomson receives coke from the Clairton works, which is also interchanged to Dexter yard; other movements include slabs from Edgar Thomson to the Irvin works and finished steel products (coils) from Irvin works to the interchanges.
 Only the Port Perry Bridge remains open for rail traffic.
 For inner-mill service, the Edgar Thomson plant uses US Steel-owned EMD switchers to move the hot metal subs and unload tressel.

 Crews from the URR utilize the railroad's own EMDs for general switching duties within the mill.
 Their duties include moving loaded ore and coke cars to the staging yard and trestle, spotting and pulling the caster and slab mills, and bringing in scrap and flux cars to the BOP, or "Basic Oxygen Process".

 After the Riverton bridge closed in 2008, there is no remaining rail connection between the URR network and McKeesport Tubular Operations at "Camp Hill".
 The switching of McKeesport Tubular is therefore the duty of the McKeesport Connecting Railroad (MKC), another subsidiary of Transtar.
 The Duquesne Coal Docks are still in operation, where scrap metal is unloaded from barges to be used at Edgar Thomson and interchange with Norfolk Southern in the Kenny Yard.

-Despite these changes in operations, the Union Railroad continues to serve the Monogahela Valley and has since expanded its customer base to include Dura-Bond pipe coating in the former Duquesne Works site and General Electric in West Mifflin, which necessitates the hauling of special oversized generators.
+Despite these changes in operations, the Union Railroad continues to serve the Monongahela Valley and has since expanded its customer base to include Dura-Bond pipe coating in the former Duquesne Works site and General Electric in West Mifflin, which necessitates the hauling of special oversized generators.